syncfusion-content/winui-docs/winui/AutoComplete/Searching-Filtering.md

 {% endhighlight %}
 {% endtabs %}

-For e.g. After typing `T` in selection box, social medias which have starting letter `T` will be listed in dropdown.
+For e.g. After typing `T` in selection box, social medias which have starting letter `T` will be listed in drop-down.

 ![WinUI AutoComplete text searching based on DisplayMemberPath](Searching_images/winui-autocomplete-displaymemberpath-searching.png)

 N> `DisplayMemberPath` cannot be used when `ItemTemplate` is specified.

-## Filtering Mode
+## Filtering mode

 The [TextSearchMode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfAutoComplete.html#Syncfusion_UI_Xaml_Editors_SfAutoComplete_SelectionMode) property of the `AutoComplete` can be used to regulate how the control behaves when it receives user input.
-The default text filtering type is `StartsWith`, ignoring accent and it is case insensitive.
-The available text filter modes are,
+The default text filtering type is `StartsWith`, which ignores accent and is case insensitive.
+The text filter modes that are available are as follows,

 * StartsWith
 * Contains

 ### Filter with beginning text

-To filter the matching items based on the starting text, set the `TextSearchMode` property value is `StartWith`.
-The first item which fits the user input in the drop-down list, will be highlighted.
+Set the `TextSearchMode` property value to `StartWith` to filter matching items based on the starting text.
+The first item in the drop-down list that matches the user input will be highlighted.

 {% tabs %}
 {% highlight XAML %}